Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Our Contact Centre Services

-If your customers need to contact you, are there peak periods for their calls?
+If your customers need to contact you, are there peak call periods?

-Understanding customer trends and associated behaviours could allow your contact centre agents to be more effective when dealing with calls.
+Understanding customer trends and associated behaviours could make your contact centre agents more effective when dealing with calls.

-Evaluate the flow of your business and understand customer trends to manage the level of staffing.
-As well as the time of day, companies will be affected by the day of the week or seasons which affect not only the number of calls received but also the type of calls received.
-Think about the number of staff required, but also the roles and experience required to handle the enquiries you are likely to receive.
+Evaluate the flow of your business and understand customer trends to manage the staffing level.
+In addition to the time of day, companies are affected by the day of the week or seasons, which affect the number and type of calls received.
+Think about the number of staff required, as well as the roles and experience necessary to handle the enquiries you are likely to receive.

 Preferred time to call: